Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 9 Brandable products to take charge of time

-If saying NO and lack of time has been a problem for your client, then they you will find The Coaching Tools Company Time Management and Productivity Kit which includes an Activity Tracker.
+If saying NO and lack of time has been a problem for your client, they will find The Coaching Tools Company Time Management and Productivity Kit which includes an Activity Tracker.
 All can be branded to your coaching business.

 As well as finding the Activity Tracker really useful for myself, my clients loved it.
 Rather rather than just answering random questions about where their time was going, the templates in the kit really gives a reality on what takes up time and how to make positive changes.

-I hope you've come to the conclusion that saying yes to every request is NOT the way to go.The bottom line is that learning to say NO confidently can move you forward towards having work life balance and achieving your goals faster than saying YES to everything.
+The bottom line for you and your clients is that learning to say NO confidently can move you forward towards having work life balance and achieving your faster than saying YES to everything.

-Extra help to grow your coaching skills and promoting yourself
+More help to grow your coaching skills and promote yourself

 I have written a wide range of informative books (all from my own 25+ years experience) that will help you to authentically attract new quality clients, increase your coaching skills and promote your coaching services.